virtualrobotix/vrbrain_nuttx/NuttX/apps/examples/README.txt

       milliseonds) between each sample.
 If CONFIG_NSH_BUILTIN_APPS
       is defined, then this value is the default delay if no other delay is provided on the command line.
 Default:  100 milliseconds

-examples/random
-^^^^^^^^^^^^^^^

-  This is a very simply test of /dev/random.
-It simple collects random numbers and displays them on the console.

-  Prerequistes:

-    CONFIG_DEV_RANDOM - Support for /dev/random must be enabled in order to select this example.

-  Configuration:

-    CONFIG_EXAMPLES_RANDOM - Enables the /dev/random test
-    CONFIG_EXAMPLES_MAXSAMPLES - This is the size of the /dev/random I/O
-      buffer in units of 32-bit samples.
-Careful!
-This buffer is allocated on the stack as needed!
-Default 64.
-    CONFIG_EXAMPLES_NSAMPLES; - When you execute the rand command, a number of samples ranging from 1 to EXAMPLES_MAXSAMPLES may be specified.
-If no argument is specified, this is the default number of samples that\
-      will be collected and displayed.
-Default 8

 examples/relays
 ^^^^^^^^^^^^^^^